lagoarde/Philia1.0/README.md

 - It takes into account the temporal dynamics to analyze the short- and long-term effects of economic policies.

 ## Files and Running the program
-All the modules are included in Philia1.0.zip
+Philia1.0.zip include all the modules.

-The SFC model and all the equations are described in the Technicalappendix_PHILIA.docx
+Technicalappendix_PHILIA.docx describes the SFC model and all the equations.

 To run the model in EVIEWS, you just need to launch 00-philia.